Sony Alpha a6000 Mirrorless Camera Review

 Both cameras still offer that incredible 24MP sensor and 11 fps continuous shooting in a compact mirrorless body.
 The a6500 has that improved image sensor of its predecessor, so is cleaner at high ISOs, but not remarkably so.

-Then there’s the 5-axis image stabilisation in the Sony a6500, which can help shooting handheld with slower shutter speeds.
-This is especially good for video shooters.
+Then there’s the 5-axis image stabilisation in the a6500, which can help shooting handheld with slower shutter speeds, especially when using lenses on the a6500 which don’t feature image stabilisation.
+This is also good for video shooters.

 The improved image processor in the a6500 also means that you can shoot even more images one after the other, and the camera will process them quicker (meaning the camera won’t be ‘locked up’ writing files to the memory card after shooting a series of images in quick succession).

-However, is the a6500 worth three times the price of the Sony a6000?
-I don’t believe so, unless perhaps you’re a video shooter.
+However, is the a6500 worth three times the price of the a6000?
+I don’t believe so unless perhaps you’re a video shooter.

 At this price point, there simply isn’t a better mirrorless camera than the a6000.